ml4ai/minecraft_testbed/Local/README_local_setup.md

   - elasticsearch - 9200 @ http://your_machines_ip:9200

 * Make sure your containers have at least 4GB of memory allocated to them in Docker.
-   In Windows this can be done by navigating to DockerDesktop-->Settings-->Advanced, then sliding the Memory slider to somewhere above 4000 MB.
-Some containers, such as the Minecraft Server, may require more - so play with this figure.

 * **(macOS only)** Go to your Docker Preferences, then click 'Experimental Features' in the sidebar on the left, then disable the 'Use gRPC FUSE for